 US stocks open higher ahead of Fed minutes

-JEWEL IN THE CROWN: Tiffany jumped $8.35, or 9.5 percent, to $96.58 after the company said that its earnings spiked 50 percent in the first quarter as worldwide sales jumped by double digits and the company raised its prices.
-The results beat analysts' expectations and the jeweler raised its earnings forecast for the year.
+Tiffany rose 9 percent after the company said its earnings spiked 50 percent in the first quarter as worldwide sales jumped and the company raised its prices.